FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/region.md

 A Region ID is a provider assigned identifier for an isolated geographic area where a [*resource*](#glossary:resource) is provisioned in or a [*service*](#glossary:service) is provided from.
 Region is commonly used for scenarios like analyzing cost and unit prices based on where *resources* are deployed.

-Region ID MUST be present in the billing data and MUST be of type String.
-Region ID MUST NOT be null when a *resource* or *service* is operated in or managed from a distinct region.
-Region ID values MUST be consistent within the provider and MUST be the same values used to indicate the region when provisioning or purchasing the *resource* or *service*.
+RegionId MUST be present in the billing data and MUST be of type String.
+RegionId MUST NOT be null when a *resource* or *service* is operated in or managed from a distinct region.
+RegionId values MUST be consistent within the provider and MUST be the same values used to indicate the region when provisioning or purchasing the *resource* or *service*.

 ## Column ID